-An imaging procedure that uses a combination of X-rays and computer technology to produce sharp, detailed horizontal, or axial, images (often called slices) of the body.
-A CT scan shows detailed images of any part of the body, including the bones, muscles, fat, and organs.
-HRCT scans are more detailed than regular X-rays.
+This test uses a combination of X-rays and computer technology to produce horizontal, or axial, images (often called slices) of the body.
+CT scans are more detailed than regular X-rays.

 Removing cells from the lower respiratory tract to help identify inflammation and exclude certain causes.

 Removing a small piece of tissue from the lung so it can be examined under a microscope.

 Because there are so many causes, treatment will vary.
 Some interstitial lung diseases do not have a cure.
 Treatment is aimed at preventing more lung scarring, managing symptoms, and helping you stay active and healthy.
 Treatment can’t fix lung scarring that has already occurred.

 Check with your healthcare provider about getting flu and pneumococcal shots.
 Getting a flu shot every year can help prevent both the flu and pneumonia.
 In addition, pneumococcal bacteria can cause minor problems, such as ear infections, but can also develop into life-threatening illnesses of the lungs (pneumonia), the covering of the brain and spinal cord (meningitis), and the blood (bacteremia).
 Pneumococcal disease can be acquired by anyone, but children younger than age 2, adults ages 65 and older, people with certain medical problems, and smokers are at the highest risk.